 whole collection of pinball tables in one.
 So you could say that the

-theme is "all the pinballs" - which makes "all the toppers" a fine
+theme is "all the pinballs" - which makes "all the topper toys" an

-Personally, I like the idea of giving a virtual cab some kind of theme
+Personally, though, I like the idea of giving a virtual cab some kind

 .
 If you are

-that's not just "all the pinballs", I think it's also a nice touch if
+machine a specific theme, I think it's also a nice touch if you can

-include based on functionality.
-I'd never suggest that you should
+devices to include.
+I'd never suggest that you should forego a fan

-theme.
-But maybe you can work some of the functional elements into
+circulation.
+But maybe you can find ways to work some of the

-your theme.
-For example, on my cab, I came up with a custom plastic
+reason you included them.
+For example, on my cab, I came up with a

-enclosure for the fan that's meant to look like a star-burst, to go
+custom plastic enclosure for the fan that's meant to look like a

-along with the outer space theme of my cab graphics.
-So I didn't
+star-burst, to go along with the outer space theme of my cab graphics.

-really try to make the functionality of the fan fit the theme, but I
+So I didn't really try to make the functionality of the fan fit the

-did at least try to work its shape into the visual layout.
-(If
+theme, but I did at least try to work its shape into the visual

-you're interested in my specific topper design, you can find some more
+layout.
+(If you're interested in my specific topper design, you can

 Some ideas for how to work your toppers into a theme: